Ushisha/meditaion-timer/README.md

 # Sound Meditation Timer

-This is a sound meditation app.
+This is a meditation/anbient sound app. <br/>
-User can meditate with relaxing sound of rain falling or soothing sound of the waves crashing on the shore.
+Allow users to pick the time and also different anbient sound to meditate on.

 ## Screenshot